akashuck/ax-maps-navigation/README.md

+~ Ax Maps

-Ax Maps\n\nAx Maps is a real-time GPS navigation prototype built as a portfolio project to demonstrate map systems, live tracking, and route calculation.
+Ax Maps is a real-time GPS navigation prototype built to understand how modern map systems work.

-#What it does?
+What it does
-Live user location tracking\n- Search locations using OpenStreetMap •Road-based route drawing
+• Live user location tracking
+• Location search using

+OpenStreetMap
+• Road-based route drawing
-•Follow mode with dynamic route updates
+• Follow mode with dynamic route

-•Distance calculation (straight-line)
+updates
+• Straight-line distance calculation

+Tech Used
+• Leaflet
+• OpenStreetMap
+• OSRM
-Tech Used\n- Leaflet- OpenStreetMap- OSRM- HTML, CSS, JavaScript
+• HTML, CSS, JavaScript

-# Why I built this?
+Why I built this
-wanted to understand how map tiles load, how routing works, and how real-time tracking systems are structured.
-This project focuses on system thinking and API handling rather than just UI.
+I built this project to understand how map tiles load, how routing engines work, and how real-time tracking systems are structured.
+The focus was on system thinking, API handling, and performance control rather than just UI design.

+Notes
-Notes\nCurrently uses public routing and tile services for demonstration purposes.
+This project uses public routing and tile services for demonstration purposes.

-Future Improvements :
+Future Improvements
-•ETA calculation
+• ETA calculation
 • Multiple map styles
-• Route optimization-
+• Route caching
 • Backend integration

-/ Portfolio project
-built to demonstrate practical mapping and API integration.